joe-castle/timrjs/README.md

 # TimrJS

+### !!Requires updating!!

 Timr is a simple, event driven, utility for creating timers in JavaScript.

 Timr makes use of some ES6 features, so if your project needs to support environments that don't have ES6 support, it's recommended to use a transpiler like Babel.

 Otherwise it works with the latest versions of Node and with browsers using a module bundler like Browserify or Webpack.

-Note: The compiled versions are ES5 friendly, so no need to transpile.
+Note: The compiled versions are ES5 friendly and support RequireJS.
 ### Installation
 Install with npm or Bower.
 ```